diskoverdata/diskover-docs/source_files/task_worker_windows.md

 nssm.exe edit diskoverdService
 ```

+#### Add Indexing Task to Diskover-web Task Panel

->Note: When adding new index task to Diskover-web Task panel, for crawl paths use double backslash, example C:\\Users\\someuser
+When adding new index task to Diskover-web Task panel, for crawl paths use double backslash, example:

+`C:\\Users\\someuser`